 How Kaizen method works

 When put into practice, these notions make the Kaizen method work in cycles known by the acronym PDCA.
-It stands for Plan, Do, Check and Act.
-Said cycle is comprised of the following steps:

 - Set clear, realistic and well-documented goals.

 - Evaluate the overall situation and develop an optimization plan.